sem0ark/vns-thesis/README.md

     ```
 - Filtering runs: Similar to the `show` command, you can use the `-f` or `--filter-configs` option to run only a subset of algorithms.
 This is particularly useful for testing specific configurations.
     ```bash
-    uv run python ./cli.py run -i ./data/mokp/2KP50-11.json -t 10s mokp -f "ngsa or spea or k3,batch,noop"
+    uv run python ./cli.py run -i ./data/mokp/2KP50-11.json -t 10s mokp -f "nsga or spea or k3,batch,noop"
     ```
-    This example would execute three sets of runs: all configurations containing "ngsa", all containing "spea", and all containing both "k3" and "batch" and "noop".
+    This example would execute three sets of runs: all configurations containing "nsga", all containing "spea", and all containing both "k3" and "batch" and "noop".

 Upon completion, the results of each run are saved to a timestamped JSON file in the `./runs` directory, which can then be analyzed with the `show` command.